Sydney International Airport

 Shopping At Sydney Airport?

-Shopping at Sydney International Terminal (T1) presents a number of options, from Australian souvenirs and gifts to international designer fashion such as Burberry, Fendi and Hermes.
-You can also pick up your travel essentials here, whether that be a new book from WHSmith, something from the pharmacy or stamps from Australia Post.
+Shopping at Sydney International Terminal (T1) presents a number of options, from Australian souvenirs and gifts to international designer fashion such as Burberry, Gucci and Hermes.
+You can also pick up your travel essentials here, whether that be a new book from WHSmith or something from the pharmacy.

 Shops at Sydney International Airport include: